Board of Directors

 Alyssondra (Alys) Campaigne:

-Alyssondra (Alys) Campaigne: Chair
+Alyssondra (Alys) Campaigne: Past Chair

 Alys grew up on a farm in Maryland where she early became aware of the importance of protecting clean water when a local landfill polluted nearby wells.
 She was inspired to seek a career in environmental policy and spent a decade in Washington DC serving as Legislative Director of the Natural Resources Defense Council.
 She also served as a Legislative Aide in the U.S. House and Senate, handling climate change and other issues before the Environment and Public Works Committee.